salman-abedin/bolt/README.md

 # Features

--  Personalized search list
+-  Personalized result

--  A **filters** file to filter out irrelevant matches
+-  Filtering of irrelevant files

--  A monitoring script to update the search list in real-time
+-  Real-time update of the search list

--  A custom launch script to easily define launch programs (unlike **xdg-open**)
+-  Customized application launching that can be defined easily (unlike **xdg-open**)

 -  Googling capability

--  Runs as fast as it gets! (hint: shellscript)
+-  Runs as fast as it gets! (hint: POSIX compliant shellscript)

 ## Dependencies